Water has shaped history, and it will determine our future. So, use these resources for learning about water in Spanish.

 If the exhibition is coming to a community near you, it is a wonderful opportunity to learn about water in your area.
 You can find the schedule and educator resources here: Smithsonian Museum on Main Street – Water/Ways.

-We would like to recognize publisher Lee & Low Books for donating copies of Water Rolls, Water Rises / El agua rueda, el agua sube to a number of rural Kansas communities acting as partner sites for the Water/Ways exhibition.
-We appreciate their continued commitment to giving children access to beautiful, educational books.
+We would like to thank publisher Lee & Low Books for donating copies of Water Rolls, Water Rises / El agua rueda, el agua sube to a number of rural Kansas communities acting as partner sites for the Water/Ways exhibition!

 These activities from the Southwest Florida Water Management District are perfect for learning about water in Spanish.
-The printable PDF has games, coloring pages and activities.
+For examples, the printable PDF has games, coloring pages and activities.